 Use of the Corevalve is limited to patients and medical facilities participating in a clinical trial, whereas the SAPIEN valve recently became commercially available.

-By virtue of the clinical trial, Banner Good Samaritan is one of few medical facilities in the country to offer both the Corevalve and SAPIEN options.
+The hospital is one of few medical facilities in the country to offer both the Corevalve and SAPIEN options.
 While both serve essentially the same purpose, they vary in terms of valve size and composition.

 Many factors dictate eligibility for valve replacement surgery and device options.
 Seek an evaluation by your cardiologist to determine if your symptoms are related to aortic stenosis and whether you are a candidate for valve replacement using the Corevalve or SAPIEN device.